cambridge-cares/TheWorldAvatar/Agents/AccessAgent/README.md

 # Access Agent

-The Access Agent provides a point of access to the knowledge graph for executing SPARQL operations and finding the associated relational database.
-The Access Agent hides the storage implementation layer, so that the user or calling agent does not need to know the location or software e.g. Blazegraph, RDF4J etc.

 ### Purpose
-The purpose of this agent is to provide access and/or routing to two kinds of resources - triple stores and relational databases.
-On one hand, it handles HTTP requests to perform SPARQL query and update operations on RDF resources in the knowledge graph as well as to "get" and "insert" entire graphs.
+The purpose of this agent is to provide access and/or routing to two kinds of resources in the knowledge graph - triple stores and relational databases.
+The Access Agent hides the storage implementation layer, so that the user or calling agent does not need to know the location or software e.g. Blazegraph, RDF4J etc. On one hand, it handles HTTP requests to perform SPARQL query and update operations on RDF resources in the knowledge graph as well as to "get" and "insert" entire graphs.
 On another hand, it handles HTTP requests to access the relational database url using an identifier.
 As an extension of The World Avatar's agent framework, this agent's methods can be called **EITHER** using the `AccessAgentCaller`/`RDBAccessAgentCaller` class in the `jps_base_lib` package **OR** by extending the JPSAgent class.

 ## 1. Build Instructions